johnhalbert/kafka-schema-registry-connect-demo/README.md

 To see how the registry interact with our applications, do the following:

 - `npm start` - Starts server
-- `npx signingresponsev1` - Produce a v1 response to cluster - server and client will output result
+- `npm run rspv1` - Produce a v1 response to cluster - server and client will output result
-- `npx signingrepsonsev2` - Produce a v2 response to cluster - server and client will output result
+- `npx run rspv2` - Produce a v2 response to cluster - server and client will output result

 The application will use the schema registry at startup, and will rely on its local schema thereafter.
 Please look in `src/index.js`, as there are quite a few comments explaining what's happening at the application level in this setup.